JainUtkarsh18/Hotel_Managment-System_Basic_Project/README.md

 # Hotel_Managment-System_Basic_Project
 This project is a Hotel Management System implemented in C++.
 It provides a simple yet comprehensive system for managing hotel operations including booking, check-in, check-out, room management, and billing.
+The same system can also be build for library and school managment system.

 # Features
 Booking Management: Allows users to book rooms for specific dates.